listar2000/listar2000.github.io/projects.md

 {% newthought 'Cook Scheduler' %}
 <small>[[GitHub](https://github.com/potash/cook_scheduler)]</small>

-I wrote a program that uses linear programming to optimize the creation of a cook schedule given each cook's preferences.
+I wrote a program that uses linear programming to optimize the selection of a cook schedule given each cook's preferences.